yahoo/object_relation_transformer/NOTES_EVAL.md

 ## Eval
 Run `eval.py` on a model checkpoint saved under `[TRAINING_DIR]/model.pth`, or `[TRAINING_DIR]/model-best.pth`.

-You can specify the following parameters:
+You can specify additional parameters:

 * `model` (`str`): path to trained model checkpoint.
 * `image_root` (`str`): path to base_dir of your validation data.